silevitch/GuardBear/README.md

 GuardBear helps with browser restrictions (ITP / Safari, ETP / FireFox, Chrome dropping 3rd party cookies, etc) while still offering privacy & security protection to the end user.
 GuardBear is a safer solution compared to cname cloaking.

-This open source project is currently a POC.
+This open source project is currently a Proof-Of-Concept (POC).
 Please show your interest by starring the project, [trying it out](https://github.com/silevitch/GuardBear/blob/main/README.md#try-it-out) or [starting a discussion](https://github.com/silevitch/GuardBear/discussions)!

 # Background